ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 ![Post Process Effects](../img/VFXtutorial/postProcessEffects.png "All post process effects can be found here."){: .center loading="lazy" }

-You'll probably want to always use some combination of these--the amount they can level-up a map visually is huge!
+You'll probably want to always use some combination of these--the amount they can level-up a map visually is huge.

 ---